History of colonialism

-The phenomenon of colonization is one that has occurred around the globe and across time.
-Various ancient and medieval polities established colonies – such as the Phoenicians, Babylonians, Persians, Greeks, Romans, Han Chinese, and Arabs.
-The High Middle Ages saw colonising Europeans moving west, north, east and south.
-The medieval Crusader states in the Levant exemplify some colonial features similar to those of colonies in the ancient world.
+Colonialism is a phenomenon that has occurred throughout human history across the world.
+Colonies were established by many prominent ancient and medieval civilizations, such as the Phoenicians, the Babylonians, the Persians, the Greeks, the Romans, the Han Chinese, and the Arabs, among others.
+The High Middle Ages saw a variety of European civilizations moving west, north, east, and south out of their continent.
+The Crusader states in the Levant exemplify some colonial features similar to those of ancient colonies.

-A new phase of European colonialism began with the "Age of Discovery", led by the Portuguese, who became increasingly expansionist following the conquest of Ceuta in 1415.
-Portugal aimed to control navigation through the Strait of Gibraltar, to spread Christianity, to amass wealth and plunder, and to suppress predation on Portuguese populations by Barbary pirates (who operated as part of a longstanding African slave tradeat that point a minor trade, one the Portuguese would soon reverse and surpass).
-Around 1450 the Portuguese developed a lighter ship, the caravel based on North African fishing boats.
-Caravels could sail further and faster than previous vessels, were highly maneuverable, and could sail into the wind.
+The beginning of the "Age of Discovery" around 1418 marked a new phase of European colonialism led by the Portuguese, who became increasingly expansionist following the conquest of Ceuta in 1415.
+Portugal aimed to control navigation routes through the Strait of Gibraltar, to spread Christianity, to amass wealth and plunder, and to suppress predation on Portuguese populations by Muslim Barbary pirates, who operated as part of a long-running African slave trade that the Portuguese would soon reverse and surpass.
+Around 1450, the Portuguese developed a lighter ship—the caravel—based on North African fishing boats.
+Caravels could sail further and faster than previous vessels, were highly maneuverable, and had the capability of sailing into the wind.

-Enabled by new maritime technology, and with the added incentive to find an alternative "Silk Road" after the fall of Constantinople in 1453 to the Ottoman Empire effectively closed profitable trade-routes between Asia and Europe, early European exploration of Africa was followed by the Spanish exploration of the Americas, further exploration along the coasts of Africa, and explorations of West Asia (also known as the Middle East), South Asia, and East Asia.
+Enabled by new maritime technology, and with the added incentive to find an alternative "Silk Road" after the Ottoman conquest of Constantinople effectively closed profitable trade routes between Asia and Europe in 1453, early European exploration of Africa was followed by the Spanish exploration of the Americas, further exploration along the coasts of Africa, and explorations of West Asia (also known as the Middle East), South Asia, and East Asia.

 The conquest of the Canary Islands by the Crown of Castile, from 1402 to 1496, was an early instance of European settler colonialism in Africa.
 In 1462 the Portuguese established the first European settlement in the tropics by peopling the previously uninhabited Cape Verde archipelago, which thereafter became a site of Jewish exile during the height of the Portuguese and Spanish Inquisitions in the 1490s; the Portuguese soon also brought slaves from the West African coast.
 Because of the economics of plantations, especially sugar, much European colonial expansion and slavery would remain linked into the 19th century.
 The use of exile to penal colonies would also continue.